ryanbuening/ryanbuening/README.md

 #### Myers-Briggs

-I am an INFJ according to a Myers-Briggs I took in 2023:
+I am an INFJ personality type in the [Myers-Briggs](https://www.themyersbriggs.com/) I took in 2023:

 > INFJs trust their visions, are compassionate and insightful, and quietly exert influence.
 They enjoy working alone or in compatible small groups, using their inspirations for people's growth and development.